 Facebook Messenger, being the second most used messenger app in the world and the first in America, is the best place to set up a bot.
 In SendPulse, businesses can create Facebook Messenger chatbots to send personalized marketing content to recipients and have conversations with subscribers.
-Do messenger marketing in SendPulse in these steps:
+Set up messenger marketing with SendPulse by following these steps:

-Step 1: Create an account in SendPulse and go to the “Messengers” tab
+Step 1: Create an account with SendPulse and go to the “Messengers” tab

-If not already on SendPulse, sign up.
+If you are not already on SendPulse, sign up.
 If you are already logged in, click “Facebook chatbot” under products.
 Find the “Messengers” tab at the top of the page and click on it.

 Step 3: Send a test message